 For Antonio, food and cooking is about creating memories and sharing them with others.
 Having lived, worked and travelled in various countries for many years, he quickly discovered that food was a universal language and a quick way to make friends.

 Although Italian cuisine features heavily on the Little Hill Farm menu, you will also find a large dollop of French and Japanese meals as well as, Asian and European influenced dishes.
 Some are simply, whilst others are complex … it depends on his mood, what is in season or available from the larder.

 We specialise in banquet style dinner meals – where guests get to enjoy a wide selection of dishes in a tasting plate format rather than the standardised entree, main and dessert method.

-Guests can enjoy breakfast, lunch, afternoon tea and dinner at Little Hill Farm or arrange a picnic hamper if they prefer.
-All meals must be pre-ordered and are generally delivered to your studio suite, except for afternoon tea which is generally served on the large deck of the farm house with impressive views of the Blackwood Valley and the gardens.
+Guests can enjoy breakfast, lunch, morning/afternoon tea and dinner at Little Hill Farm or arrange a picnic hamper if they prefer.
+All meals must be pre-ordered and are generally delivered to your studio suite, except for morning/afternoon tea which is generally served on the large deck of the farm house with impressive views of the Blackwood Valley or in any of the many sitting areas in and around the gardens.

 To book a cookery class or to attend a food appreciation activity, please visit our bookings page.

 Little Hill Farm is not a cafe nor a restaurant open to the general public.
 It only provides meals to those guests staying in our studio accommodation and those attending cooking classes or food appreciation activities on the farm.
 It is therefore essential that you make a booking.